vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 ## Motivation and Success

-- "Success is not the key to happiness.
-Happiness is the key to success.
-If you love what you are doing, you will be successful." - Albert Schweitzer
 - "Success is not measured by what you accomplish, but the opposition you have encountered, and the courage with which you have maintained the struggle against overwhelming odds." - Orison Swett Marden
 - "The future belongs to those who believe in the beauty of their dreams." - Eleanor Roosevelt
 - "Opportunities don't happen.
 You create them." - Chris Grosser